copy Copy chevron-down

 rather than using the same private key for signing all kinds of tokens, consider using different private keys for each subsystem of your architecture

-Claim To Separate Types Of Tokens
+Use The typ Claim To Separate Types Of Tokens

 Baseline for limiting: